 It has been just about 2 weeks since I had surgery and I am now spending my time laying around and watching lots of tv, aka recovery.
 I've got to admit, I'm enjoying the whole 'being lazy' portion of this adventure; it has been quite wonderful and I'm getting a bit spoiled with being waiting on hand and foot.
 Unfortunately it won't last forever, I am already moving around pretty well and can't keep getting away with the "mom, will you get such and such for me?"
 She is only going to buy my helpless act for so long.

-Overall, I'm pretty damn happy that I did this.
+Overall, I'm pretty happy that I did this.
 Within a few days I could see a huge difference in the pain coming from my hip, as in there is none!
 The pain I'm feeling is from the muscles they had to cut to get to the hip, and that is already starting to be minimal.

 And another plus?
 I CAN REACH MY TOES!!!
 I know this sounds silly, but you have no idea how hard it is to not be able to bend down to put on socks, or shoes, or nail polish.
 Putting on clothes was even difficult.
 I'm over the moon on how easy it all is now!